Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Although many aspects of the company culture can be codified and declared, most of the actual workplace experience comes from the attitudes and behaviors of the leadership team.
 This includes offering work flexibility and other benefits that once may have been considered unconventional.

-For example, with the communications technology available today, an employee’s physical location has less bearing on the work being done.
+For example, with communications technology such as the business phone service, business phone number, and virtual call center available today, an employee’s physical location has less bearing on the work being done.
 This means being able to work from home instead of bringing germs to work when you’re sick, or making yourself available for appointments and deliveries at home, no longer requires taking the day off.

 Unspoken and unwritten guidelines are inescapable in the workplace and are often daily guides for employees.
 The right combination of technology, environment and culture will assure that employees have every chance to be successful and happy on the job.